 - Requirements for a 4-H Club and chartered Groups are listed on the Wisconsin 4-H Policies webpage.

 - A 4-H Charter is given to a new 4-H Club or Group once all requirements are met.
 The successful completion of the Wisconsin 4-H Charter Application begins this process.
+4-H Clubs and Groups newly applying to become a 4-H Club or Group should work with their local 4-H Program Educator to determine a completion date.

 - 4-H Charters are renewed annually and will be granted upon successful completion of the Wisconsin 4-H Charter Application.